 Mount Isa Radar Queensland

 The Mount Isa radar will provide coverage to a heavily populated and economically important mining community.
-This radar will contribute to the monitoring of rainfall from tropical storms, including cyclones tracking from the Gulf of Carpentaria, as well as flood warnings and other weather systems in North/West Queensland.
+This radar will contribute to the monitoring of rainfall from tropical storms, including cyclones tracking from the Gulf of Carpentaria, as well as support forecasts and warnings and monitoring of other weather systems in northwest Queensland.

-The Mount Isa radar will be located on Telstra Hill, 8km east of Mount Isa and is anticipated to be in service by 2nd quarter 2012 (calendar year).
+The Mount Isa radar will be located on Telstra Hill, 8km east of Mount Isa and is anticipated to be in service by end 2012 (calendar year).

-The radar located near Warruwi (South Goulburn Island) will provide critical information to the cyclone prone North Coast of the Northern Territory.
-The enhanced weather and warning information will service the Northern Territory communities and the substantial tourist industry.
+The radar to be located at Warruwi (South Goulburn Island) will provide critical information to the cyclone prone North Coast of the Northern Territory.
+The enhanced weather and warning information will service the remote Northern Territory communities of Arnhem Land and the substantial tourist industry.